Announced Compliance Inspection

 The on-site inspection consists of a brief orientation for the institution's administrator; introductions to key leaders of the institution; campus tour; survey and/or interview of students; interview of institution directors and staff; and review of institution policy, records, and files.

 At the conclusion of the on-site inspection, an exit briefing is conducted with the institution's administrator and, if warranted, a Notice to Comply is issued to the institution.

 The bureau shall determine an institution's compliance with the requirements of this chapter.
 The bureau shall have the power to require reports that institutions shall file with the bureau in addition to the annual report, to send staff to an institution's sites, and to require documents and responses from an institution to monitor compliance.
 When the bureau has reason to believe that an institution may be out of compliance, it shall conduct an investigation of the institution.
 If the bureau determines, after completing an investigation, that an institution has violated any applicable law or regulation, the bureau shall take appropriate action pursuant to this article.

-(a) As part of its compliance program, the bureau shall perform announced and unannounced inspections of institutions at least every two years.
+(a) As part of its compliance program, the bureau shall perform announced and unannounced inspections of institutions at least every five years.

-(b) On or before January 1, 2011, the bureau shall adopt regulations setting forth policies and practices to ensure that institutions are subject to an equal number of announced and unannounced inspections for each two-year period.
+(b) On or before January 1, 2017, the bureau shall adopt regulations setting forth policies and practices to ensure that student protections are the highest priority of inspections and that inspections are conducted based on risk and potential harm to students.
 The regulations shall also set forth policies and practices for providing notice to students enrolled at an institution of the results of each inspection of the institution.